Daniel O'Brien (comedian)

-Daniel O'Brien (born January 6, 1986), also known as "DOB", is an American humorist, author, writer, comedian and songwriter; formerly for Cracked.com.
-Since August 2018, O'Brien has worked as a staff writer on the HBO show Last Week Tonight with John Oliver.
-In 2019, 2020, 2021, and 2022 he was part of the writing team that won four Emmy Awards for Outstanding Writing on a Variety Series.
+Daniel O'Brien (born January 6, 1986), also known as "DOB", is an American humorist, author, writer, actor, comedian and songwriter; formerly for Cracked.com.
+In August 2018, O'Brien started as a staff writer on the HBO show Last Week Tonight with John Oliver, and is currently a senior writer.
+From 2019 through 2025, he was part of the writing team that won seven Emmy Awards for Outstanding Writing on a Variety Series.

 Early life

 Daniel grew up in Hazlet, New Jersey, where he attended Raritan High School.
 He later attended Rutgers University in New Jersey.
 His college job as a bartender was the inspiration for his unpublished online novel, Bartender.
-His uncle is actor Skip O'Brien.
+His uncle was actor Skip O'Brien.

 Cracked writer

 In 2007, O'Brien started working for Cracked.com as senior writer and editor.
 O'Brien has written over 200 articles for the site that have been seen more than 50 million times.
+Starting around 2009, his articles on Cracked were published as a column called "Dan Dan Revolution".

 O'Brien's writing encompasses a range from politics to pop culture.
 O'Brien mocked himself, such as in the sketch "Mug of Pens: The Coffee Mug (For Your Pens)", which also became popular on YouTube.
 He presents a fictional persona as a socially awkward pop culture enthusiast who openly admits to loving fictional characters, including Spider-Man, far more than his real friends.
 O'Brien has written about Spider-Man several times, such as "Proposed Script for Spider-Man 4: The Grittiest Reboot Ever", "Why Spider-Man Is a Dick", and "3 Insane Spider-Man Movies You Won't Believe Almost Got Made".

 On December 4, 2017, after 10 years of working with Cracked, O'Brien tweeted, "I no longer work for Cracked.com." following the extensive staff layoffs at Cracked.